MailTape/MailTape-v1/_posts/2017-07-23-She-Devils.md

 _ImaCrea_: **"** Groove, joy and lyrics that talks to my heart.
 Let's go surfing baby. **"**

 + ## Yellow Days - That Easy
 _ImaCrea_: **"** Deep and real.
-By now I guess you're starting to get it... it's been months I didn't have a chance to release a tape and for this one I'm putting my all in on the table. **"**
+By now I guess you're starting to get it... it's been months I didn't have a chance to release a tape and for this one I'm "all-in". **"**

 + ## Quantic & His Combo Babaro – Undelivered Letter
 _ImaCrea_: **"** Gosh, this episode is like a beautiful pizza I'd never want to end.
 You know that feeling when you want to keep the taste in your mouth as long as possible...  **"**